 The first thing to track is the vote itself.
 Shareholder approval on July 31 is expected, but the meeting formally seals a strategy Vivo has been building toward for more than a year.

 There is a regulatory thread to follow too.
-Brazil’s telecom and competition authorities keep an eye on how wholesale networks are run, so any concerns about neutral access would surface through them.
+Brazil’s telecom and competition authorities watch how wholesale networks are run, so any concerns about neutral access would surface through them.

 Will smaller internet providers find it harder to compete if a major rival now controls infrastructure they once rented on neutral terms?
-That question will play out in the months after the merger takes effect, and regulators may weigh in if market dynamics shift noticeably.
+That question will play out in the months after the merger takes effect, and regulators may weigh in if market dynamics shift.

 The fair summary is a tidy piece of housekeeping with strategic intent.
 Vivo is trading a shared, arms-length structure for full ownership, betting that direct control of its fiber makes it a stronger competitor.